paulAlexSerban/prj--playground-react/README.md

 > -   Monorepo's - A Beginner's Guide (udemy)
 > -   The Complete Github Actions & Workflows Guide (udemy)
 > -   Master the Core Concepts of React and Storybook (udemy)
+> -   React & TypeScript - The Practical Guide

 ## 1. Introduction